miamibc/cloudflare-cli/README.md

 sudo ln -s $(pwd)/cloudflare-cli.phar /usr/bin/cloudflare-cli
 ```

-And run as a simple bash command
+Now you can run it as a simple bash command from any directory

 ```
 cloudflare-cli